 - Pre-tested and qualified systems packaged in convenient rack trays

 Microlab products have been used in wireless infrastructure since the beginning of the industry.
-As a result, Microlab understand that industry requirements continually evolves.
+As a result, Microlab understand that industry requirements continually evolve.
 Microlab Engineers constantly develop new products to support new modulation schemes, frequencies, and other wireless infrastructure changes.
 Microab used that deep technical background in wireless, to release its first active component, the Active DAS Control Rack in 2014.
 It provides remote monitoring and level control between an RF source and a fiber DAS.
 Microlab now has an Engineering Group dedicated to Active Solutions.

 VEX Files for Simulation